OpenSourceJesus/HolyBlender/README.md

 I am running out of energy for this project, and it is slowing down.
 Also, please feel free to contribute!

 # Description
-A set of tools for game and software development
+This project is for people to use Blender to write code, attach scripts to objects, and then export to Unity, Unreal, or bevy.

-Three tools can be used (as well as an addon for Blender); UnityToUnreaal, UnityToBevy, and KritaToBlender.
+Additionally, three tools can be used from the command line: UnityToUnreaal, UnityToBevy, and KritaToBlender.

-UnityToUnreal and UnityToBevy translates a Unity project to an Unreal or bevy project respectively.
+UnityToUnreal and UnityToBevy translate a Unity project to an Unreal or bevy project respectively.
 KritaToBlender is a tool that can be run in Krita to export the current document to Blender so that the content can be animated.

 MakeBlenderPlugin.py (part of the BlenderPlugin tool) provides an interface in Blender for using the tools of this project (KritaToBlender can't be used from BlenderPlugin yet).
-It can also export from Blender to Unity, Unreal, and bevy.
+It can export from Blender to Unity, Unreal, and bevy.
 Additionally, BlenderPlugin can attach Unity C# scripts (Blender text blocks) to Blender objects and run the scripts.
+BlenderPlugin can also export from Unity to Unreal and bevy.

 # Installation
 Inside the terminal program on your computer, type or copy and paste 'cd ~' and press the Enter key to change directory to your account folder.
-Then run (type or copy and paste the following and then press Enter) 'git clone https://github.com/OpenSourceJesus/Unity2Many --depth=1' to download the files and folders of this project to the current folder (your account folder).
+Then run (type or copy and paste the following and then press Enter) 'git clone https://github.com/OpenSourceJesus/HolyBlender --depth=1' to download the files and folders of this project to the current folder (your account folder).
 Note that these installation steps except for the first step require internet connection.

 Then run 'sudo apt -y install make' to install make.

-Now, run 'cd Unity2Many' to change directory to Unity2Many.
+Now, run 'cd HolyBlender' to change directory to HolyBlender.

 Next, run 'make install_BlenderPlugin' to install the required parts to use BlenderPlugin.
 To install the parts for any of the other tools like UnityToUnreal UnityToBevy, or KritaToBlender, run 'make install_' and then add the name of the tool to run as one command.